- Ian Hesketh, Senior Policy Advisor, College of Policing

-Attend this Westminster Briefing to explore how to improve the safety, health & wellbeing of your police workforce.
+Attend this Westminster Briefing to hear from Ian Hesketh, Senior Policy Advisor, College of Policing and explore how to improve the safety, health & wellbeing of your police workforce.
 You will hear from experts on how to build resilience in frontline staff, as well as learn from best practice in improving the wellbeing of colleagues.

 Key Issues to be Addressed: